Operation Hyacinth (film)

 Operation Hyacinth (Hiacynt) is a 2021 Polish film directed by Piotr Domalewski, written by Marcin Ciastoń and starring Tomasz Ziętek, Hubert Miłkowski, and Marek Kalita.
-The drama is based on the Operation Hyacinth (Polish: Akcja "Hiacynt"), which was a secret mass operation of the Polish communist police, carried out in the years 1985–87.
+The drama is based on the Operation Hyacinth (Polish: Akcja "Hiacynt"), which was an operation carried out by the Milicja Obywatelska from 1985 to 1987.
 Its purpose was to create a national database of all Polish homosexuals and people who were in touch with them.
 The film was well received by critics.

 Plot

-Robert is in his mid-twenties and new to the Citizens' Militia (MO).
+Robert is in his mid-twenties and new to the Milicja Obywatelska (MO).
 His father Edward holds a senior position and is keen for his son to follow in his footsteps.
 Robert and his partner, Wojtek, investigate a case in which a serial murderer has been targeting gay men in Warsaw.
 Robert befriends a German-language student Arek in order to infiltrate the local gay scene for the investigation.
 As he does so, he discovers a tangle of lies, blackmail, and cover-ups.